Rishi043/CropDeal/README.md

 - Dealers can browse crops and receive notifications on new listings

 ### 📦 Order Service
-- Dealers can place orders for crops
+- Dealers can place orders for crops with quantity validation
-- CQRS implementation for efficient querying
-- Invoice generation and record tracking
+- Real-time order status tracking (Pending → Success)

 ### 📬 Notification Service
 - Sends email notifications using SMTP